jrr/inkle/readme.md

 ## Running it

-- Clone the repo.
-- Use Node.js 16. (`nvm use`)
+Using Node.js 14+:

+- From NPM: `npx inkle`
-- `yarn build-start`
+- From git: clone the repo and `yarn build-start`
-- quit with esc or ctrl+C
+- Quit with esc or ctrl+C

 ## Future

 - Display keyboard
 - Fancier win/loss screens
-- Bundled build published to NPM
 - Hard mode

 ## Distant Future